-There are almost 3 million non-fatal workplace injuries a year.
+There are almost 3 million non-fatal workplace injuries a year in the United States.
 While a lot of things can cause those accidents to occur, one of the most common is improper facility maintenance.

 Simply put, failure to avoid common facility maintenance mistakes can endanger your employees.
+This opens up the floodgates for potential litigation, insurance issues, reputational damages, and potential license loss.
+These are all things that businesses must avoid at all costs.
 It can also cause you to have to spend more on your building over time, which isn’t what you want, either.

-In this article, we’ll break down five common facility mistakes all businesses should avoid.
-We’ll also give you some tips on how you can take your facility maintenance plan to the next level.
+In this article, we will break down five common facility mistakes all businesses should avoid.
+We will also give you some tips on how you can take your facility maintenance plan to the next level.

 1. Not Having a Strong Maintenance Schedule